 The Latest on the Highest Dividend Yields in the Market

-Welcome to the sixth issue of The Big Dividend Report!
+Welcome to the fifth issue of The Big Dividend Report!

 For new readers, in this series my aim is to check under the hood of the biggest dividends in the market and to keep you updated on the latest and greatest.
 We will limit ourselves to the biggest 20 dividend yields coming from companies with at least $2 billion in market cap.

 In our first go-round, we looked at the payout ratio, the most fundamental metric to check for dividend health.
 In our second report, we looked at recent price movements in this volatile market.
 In our third report, we looked at recent news for the mortgage REIT industry.
-Our fourth report highlighted possible opportunities in foreign telecom.
-And our fifth report focused on master limited partnerships and Nokia news.
+And our fourth report highlighted possible opportunities in foreign telecom.

 Let's take a look at where those same 20 companies stand today.

 |Chimera (NYS: CIM)||Real Estate||17.3%|

 |Terra Nitrogen, L.P.
 (NYS: TNH)||Materials||10.4%|